 When we’re not utterly consumed by our amazing hobbies, we live in Balsall Common, the seemingly tranquil hideaway between Coventry and Birmingham.
-And the aim of this BalsallCom.Com ‘project-thing’ (as we call it), is to deliver more than just a website, it’s to build a community too, which is why we invite you to comment on articles and link up with us on Facebook and Twitter.
+And the aim of this BalsallCom.Com thing is to deliver more than just a website, it’s to build a community too, which is why we invite folk to comment on articles and link up with us on Facebook and Twitter.

 Our mission (if you’ll excuse the over-statement), is to share stuff we find out and general conversations about what’s occurring in and around Balsall Common.
-We don’t always do this on time, or as well as we’d like, but always welcome feedback, even about stuff you don’t like.
-From our perspective, silence is deafening.
-We hate silence.
-Feedback of any kind (good and bad) is great news to us, because it tells us we’re reaching folk and more importantly, to keep working at what we’re doing.
+We don’t always do this on time, or as well as we’d like and we sometimes miss stuff completely.
+Not on purpose, we would never to that on purpose.
+Anyway we always welcome feedback, including about stuff you don’t like.
+We hate silence and feedback of any kind (good or bad) is great news because it tells us we’re reaching people and more importantly, to keep working at what we’re doing.

 Join us on Facebook and Twitter:

 Craig has lived in Balsall Common since 1985 (more or less).
 He writes many of BalsallCom.Com’s news, features and stories and runs an editorial eye over much of the of the rest.
 Craig’s spare time is devoted to things like reading, cricket, listening to music and eating chillies.
 He also thinks more should be done to help beavers.

 “I don’t know any beavers personally but they do need help.
 If you have any spare time on your hands get yourself outdoors and build some dams”.

 Craig is also happy for folk to find him to chat and stuff on Facebook, but please be sure to mention this website as your reason to be friends: